Highly Educated, Highly Skilled

 Looking to recruit top talent for your company?
 It’s easy: Move to New Jersey.
 Our State has one of the most highly educated, highly skilled workforces in the country.
 The numbers say it all:

 - Nearly 15% of our workforce has an advanced graduate or professional degree, compared to 11.9% nationwide.

 - Plus, New Jersey boasts the biggest concentration of scientists and engineers per square mile in the world – more than 225,000 at last count.

 A Leader in Education

-It’s easy to understand why New Jersey ranks among the top 4 best states for educational excellence in CNBC’s 2017 Top States for Business rankings.
+It’s easy to understand why New Jersey ranks #2 for educating students at all levels in US News & World Report’s Best States for Education.
 From our highly-ranked universities to quality public school systems, New Jersey is one of the top undisputed education leaders.

 More than 540,000 students are enrolled in the State’s 63 public and private colleges and universities.
 In US News & World Report’s 2018 Best Colleges rankings, Princeton University earned the #1 spot for the 7th consecutive year.
 Several other New Jersey universities also are ranked among the Top 150 best in the nation, including Rutgers, the State University of New Jersey, Stevens Institute of Technology, New Jersey Institute of Technology and Seton Hall University.